GenDeathrow/Tiny-Reactors/README.md

 ## Tracker

-_Nothing here is a good sign ( it means there are no bug checks/fixes required at this time )._
+_This space being empty is a good sign ( it means there are no bug checks/fixes required at this time )._

 * Controller UI updates when block invalidates but not when validates.

 * Loadbalancing for Reactor Controller

-* Energy Port buttons should be up/down 1 or 10 (CTRL) or 100 (SHIFT).
-* _^ CTRL doesn't work on Mac - just have click/shift-click support?_
-* _^ Something is off with power gen. May need to be reimplemented._

 ## About